 Well, it took me a while to stop shaking.
 But after I stopped shaking I started to relax and reminded myself that everything turned out okay.
 And as I was pondering everything, Andrew came up and gave me a hug.
 He explained that it was a good day for learning.
 Now I have even more experience.
 Now I have more confidence about engine breaks, anchoring without power and dealing with slight emergencies.

 And Simon came up a bit later, also giving me a hug, saying that he wasn’t worried.
 He knew we could all work together to find a way to safety.

 When you’re in the thick of ‘crisis’ it’s hard to look at it from a more elevated perspective.
-At one point during the day I did ask myself, ‘how much more of this can I take?’
+At one point during the day, I did ask myself, ‘how much more of this can I take?’
 But, heck… I’m out living life.
-A couple days ago I swam with pigs.
+A couple of days ago I swam with pigs.
 Yesterday I sat amongst 100’s of iguana’s.
 Today, I worked with my family to stop us from sinking and finding a way to find a safe anchorage.
 It’s better than what I did before I lived on a boat.

 Please share this story with your friends on twitter…What happens when your sailboat floods with water and then your engine fails?
 Read this story.Click To Tweet